 Pronunciation of 'Araceae'

 The word 'Araceae' refers to a family of flowering plants commonly known as the arum family.
-It is pronounced as 'ˈærəsiːi' or 'ˈærəsiːeɪ' in English.
+It is pronounced as 'ˈærəsiː' or 'ˌærəˈsiː' in English (en-US).

-The term 'Araceae' originates from the Latin word 'Arum,' which refers to a genus within this family, combined with the suffix '-aceae,' which denotes a plant family.
+The term 'Araceae' originates from New Latin, derived from 'Arum,' which is a genus within this plant family.

 Pronunciation Details